OCA/account-fiscal-rule/account_fiscal_position_rule_sale_stock/README.rst

 10.0.1.0.0 (2019-08-16)
 ~~~~~~~~~~~~~~~~~~~~~~~

-* Created module, it's a extraction of account_fiscal_rule_stock to better modularization.
+* Module creation.
+It is an extraction from account_fiscal_rule_stock for a better modularization.

 Bug Tracker